 If You Invested $1000 In This Stock 5 Years Ago, Here's How Much You Would Have Today

-Estee Lauder Cos (NYSE:EL) has outperformed the market over the past 5 years by 17.72% on an annualized basis.
+Take-Two Interactive (NASDAQ:TTWO) has outperformed the market over the past 5 years by 8.59% on an annualized basis.

-Buying $1,000 In EL: 5 years ago, an investor could have purchased 12.69 shares of Estee Lauder Cos at the time with $1,000.
-This investment in EL would have produced an average annual return of 33.35%.
-Currently, Estee Lauder Cos has a market capitalization of $121.21 billion.
+Buying $1,000 In TTWO: 5 years ago, an investor could have purchased 19.46 shares of Take-Two Interactive at the time with $1,000.
+This investment in TTWO would have produced an average annual return of 24.41%.
+Currently, Take-Two Interactive has a market capitalization of $17.68 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.